Meetings and announcements

 10 a.m.

-Partners in the Central Florida Water Initiative (CFWI) will hold a technical methods workshop by teleconference.
-The workshop registration and link information will be posted on this page.
+Partners in the Central Florida Water Initiative (CFWI) will hold a technical methods workshop by webinar.
+The workshop registration link and agenda are below.

 Important update on using the Lake Washington weir